Diveristy in Friendship

 MEET THE MASONIC BROTHERHOOD BEHIND THE STATE’S MOST SPECTACULAR FIREWORKS SHOWS.

-Each year on July Fourth, millions crane their necks to marvel at the elaborate fireworks lighting up the night sky.
+Every New Year or July Fourth, millions crane their necks to marvel at the elaborate fireworks lighting up the night sky.
 Look down, however, and chances are you’ll find a California Mason lighting the fuse.